Yet-Another-Software-Suite/YAMS/MIGRATION.md

 ## Live Tuning is now explicit

-Previously, enabling tunable telemetry fields automatically registered a "Live Tuning" command against whatever Subsystem the config held.
-That is now an explicit opt-in call:
+Enables tunable telemetry fields automatically registers a "Live Tuning" command against whatever Subsystem the config held and TelemetryVerbosity is HIGH.
+There is now an explicit opt-in call for other circumstances.

 ```java
 SmartMotorControllerConfig motorConfig = new SmartMotorControllerConfig(this)